18.3.2.1 Single or Numbered Backups

 set this variable.

-If you set the environment variable VERSION_CONTROL
+If you set the environment variable VERSION_CONTROL, to tell

 various GNU utilities what to do with backup files, Emacs also obeys the